Morris Bishop: Other writing

 Bishop's youthful experiments included a play produced in 1914 that he later wrote "was the worst play I have ever seen on the stage, and was possibly the worst play ever seen on any stage".

 Bishop's anthology A Treasury of British Humor was published in 1942.
 A review in Queen's Quarterly questioned some of the selections but observed that "here we have an American who not only appreciates British humour, but has a subtle appreciation of it, so subtle an appreciation that we are almost afraid that neither he nor his subtlety will be fully appreciated by less subtle readers.
-But that will be their fault, not his.
+But that will be their fault, not his."
 Orville Prescott was also surprised by the selection, "only [registering] pained astonishment" when Bishop finds certain works funny.
 But despite certain regrets, he concluded that "This is a good book, a fat and rich and crisp and juicy book".

 Bishop's autobiography was edited by his daughter Alison Jolly as I Think I Have Been Here Before; it "includes poems and the text of many letters written by Bishop, as well as a few illustrations and photographs of Bishop and family".
-As of 2024, it remains unpublished.
+As of 2025, it remains unpublished.

 Other responsibilities

 Bishop headed the Usage Panel of the first edition (1969) of The American Heritage Dictionary of the English Language.
-According to one estimate, among the 105 people making up the Usage Panel, Bishop was, together with Calvert Watkins, Mario Pei, and perhaps Morton W. Bloomfield, one of just three or four people "who may be described as linguistic specialists".
+According to one estimate, among the 105 people making up the panel, Bishop was, together with Calvert Watkins, Mario Pei, and perhaps Morton W. Bloomfield, one of just three or four "who may be described as linguistic specialists".
 The panel was elderly (average age 64), and predominantly white, male and middle class.
 One unimpressed scholar wrote that he "would label Bishop's attitude toward the language aristocratic; 'the instinctive verbalizers of the unlettered mass' must be painful for him both linguistically and socially".